Skip to main content

 Managing public holidays - New Zealand

-This document describes how public holidays are processed in MYOB Advanced for New Zealand based employees within the context of the New Zealand Holidays Act 2003.
+This document describes how public holidays are processed in MYOB Acumatica for New Zealand based employees within the context of the New Zealand Holidays Act 2003.

 The Holidays Act 2003 states that employees are entitled to: